 Early Challenges Incorporating K-9s and SWAT

 In 1981, my department decided to get into the K-9 business.
-We purchased our first police dog, and within a few years we had three police dogs that would respond to critical situations in our city and surrounding jurisdictions.
+We purchased our first police dog and, within a few years, had three police dogs that would respond to critical situations in our city and surrounding jurisdictions.

 Like most departments, we did not understand how K-9s could benefit a SWAT team.
 Initially, dogs were put on the perimeter or made part of an arrest team in case the suspect fled on foot from the location.
 Now don’t get me wrong – those are legitimate uses for a dog in a SWAT operation, but there are many more uses for a dog.